Piccadilly Circus Underground Station

 Rapid Drying Natural Stone Wall & Floor Tile Adhesive

-- Reduces the risk of water staining in moisture sensitive natural stone
+- Minimises the risk of water staining, curling and warping in moisture-sensitive natural stone

-- Can be trafficked and grouted 2-3 hours after fixing
+- Tiles can be trafficked and grouted 2-3 hours after fixing

 ARDEX E 90